SinghPriya5/Cookie-Sales/README.md

 </ul>

 <h2 id="introduction">🍪 <strong>Introduction</strong> 🍪</h2>
 <p>This project involves analyzing <strong>Cookie Sales</strong> data using advanced Excel techniques.
-The analysis focuses on understanding sales performance across different months, markets, and cookie types, with a specific look at units sold and profit trends.</p>
+The analysis focuses on understanding sales performance across different months, markets, and cookie types, with a specific look at units sold and profit trends for 2019 and March 2019 - January 2020.</p>

 <h2 id="about-the-dataset">🍪 <strong>About the Dataset</strong> 🍪</h2>
 <p>The dataset used for this analysis includes the following key attributes:</p>